altvod/basic-notion/README.md

 Where:
 - `<your-notion-token>` is your Notion API developer's token (you will need to create a Notion integration for this: https://www.notion.so/my-integrations);
-- `<your-database-id>` is a database that use can use for test purposes (with read/write access and a schema corresponding to the model structure from `tests/models.py`);
+- `<your-database-id>` is a database that you can use for test purposes (with read/write access and a schema corresponding to the model structure from `tests/models.py` - Notion's default Reading List will do);
 - `<your-page-id>` is the ID of a page where the tests will create new pages.

 ### Testing